HusamSaleem/OnlineBlackjack_Server/README.md

 - First, import this repository into Microsoft Visual Studio or whatever IDE you use
 - Next up, if you want to change the port that your server listens on, then you can do so in the Server Class (Default port is 6479)
 - Now you have to port forward with TCP protocol and the port you desire or keep it at the default port (6479).
 Also make sure to know what IP address you want to host this server.
-- TIP: On most routers, there should be an option to reserve an IP Address so that when you host the server, you won't have to manually change the IP Address of the port forwarding service every time it changes
+- TIP: On most routers, there should be an option to reserve an IP Address so that when you host the server, you won't have to manually change the IP Address of the port forwarding service every time it changes for that computer you are using
 - When you have finished the above steps, try to build and compile the server to see if is working as intended.
 - The next steps to set up the client are on this repo (https://github.com/HusamSaleem/OnlineBlackjack_Client)